Jagarut/prompter/README.md

 streamlit run prompt_optimizer/streamlit_app.py
 ```

 Then, open the provided URL in your browser.
+The web app allows you to input your prompt, select the model, temperature, max tokens, and optimization strategy.

 ## Optimization Strategies